Parasite Induced Anemia in Cats

 An effective remedy to stop the seizure (not cure the patient) is to prescribe Gardenal, usually 1/4 of 10mg tab for a full grown cat weighing at around 5 kg, one to four times a day depending upon the severity of the condition.

-Also, raw fish will aggravate, so while he is under treatment, keep him on cooked food.
+Also, raw fish will aggravate, so while he is under treatment, keep him on cooked food, you can even look at these cat food reviews: top 10 best brands.

 The complete treatment is too complex to describe here, and in any case, with too many variables involved, it is not possible or safe for a non medical person to treat a cat thus infected.
 If you are unfortunate enough to face a seizure, I would advise you to use Gardenal (which is actually a prescription drug) to control the seizure and then take him to a doctor, fast.